tknapen/tknapen.github.io/IT.md

 <img class="col two right" src="/img/IT/innards.jpg">

 This section of the website is a wiki-like collection of instructions on how we do computer stuff.
+In order to create a reproducible data analysis pipeline, we only use open-source software, and track our own programming on [GitHub](github.com).

 <ul class="post-list">